scikit-learn-contrib/scikit-matter/docs/source/selection.rst

 Feature and Sample Selection
 ============================

-`scikit-COSMO` contains multiple data sub-selection modules, primarily corresponding to methods derived from CUR matrix decomposition and Farthest Point Sampling.
+`scikit-matter` contains multiple data sub-selection modules, primarily corresponding to methods derived from CUR matrix decomposition and Farthest Point Sampling.
 In their classical form, CUR and FPS determine a data subset that maximizes the